A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: IDS and Datasets Survey

-Figure~\ref{ids_algo_dist}~(a) highlights the dominance of machine learning algorithms, when building an IDS.
+\figurename~\ref{ids_algo_dist}~(a) highlights the dominance of ML algorithms employed when building an IDS.
 As shown, both statistical and knowledge-based algorithms are less represented.
-Figure~\ref{ids_algo_dist}~(a) is organized by the categories defined in Figure~\ref{ids_mindmap}~(Inner Circle), The algorithms defined in Figure~\ref{ids_mindmap}~(4.2.2.2)~(Center Circle) and finally the percentage of the IDS presented in Table~\ref{tab:ids-comparison} using these algorithms~(Outer Circle).
-Figure~\ref{ids_algo_dist}~(b) on the other hand, provides a visualization of the distribution of the algorithms used by the IDS presented in Table~\ref{tab:ids-comparison}.
-It is shown that ANN, SVM and k-means are the most used algorithms overall.
+This dominance is due to the significant use of ML techniques in various research domains. \figurename~\ref{ids_algo_dist}~(a) is organized by categories~(Inner Circle), subcategories~(Centre Circle) and finally, the percentage of the IDSs presented in \tablename~\ref{tab:appendix} using these algorithms~(Outer Circle). \figurename~\ref{ids_algo_dist}~(b) on the other hand, provides a visualization of the distribution of the algorithms used by the IDSs presented in \tablename~\ref{tab:appendix}.
+The dominance of ANN, SVM and k-means as the most used algorithms is reasoned by their ability to discriminate between benign and attack classes given a feature set.
+However, it is important to mention that leveraging new ML techniques and adapting ones from other domains will advance the development of the next decade's IDSs.